-Geneva based artist, Otmane El Rhazi has been active in the UK street art scene for over a decade.
-El Rhazi has been token to the art of doodles; a path that would eventually land him to the College of Arts in the capital.
-El Rhazi likes the opportunity for scale that paste offers, and it was a natural progression from the smaller stickers he stated with years ago.|
+Geneva established artist, Otmane El Rhazi has been active in the UK street art scene for over a decade.
+El Rhazi has been token to the art of doodles; a path that would ultimately land him to the College of Arts in the capital.
+Otmane's wheat-pasted photos and stickers have featured prominently across the inner-city landscape and the places neighbouring him.|

 His understanding of printmaking and savvy ability with spray paint has industrialised into a talent for painting using pencils.
 Otmane El Rhazi was born in Afriqua in 1982.
 “Going back to his youth, skateboard graphics in the 90’s and 00’s were definitely his first source of inspiration.
 Otmane’s played from place to place with all mediums over the years; paint, stencils and pens.
-Otmane's wheat-pasted photos and stickers have featured prominently across the urban landscape and the places neighbouring him.
+El Rhazi likes the chance for scale that paste offers, and it was a natural progression from the minor stickers he stated with years ago.

-He moved to Kent in 1996 and devoted much of his time to photographic equipment and learning photographic techniques.
-Otmane El Rhazi spent many years arguing and debating the cause of the British photographer Vine Abbott.
-El Rhazi spend hundreds of hours of thorough work and the fine detail shaped is a hallmark in his effort.
+He moved to Kent in 1996 and devoted much of his time to photographic equipment and learning photographic methods. <a href="intensedebate.com/people/otman…" title=”Otmane El Rhazi”>Otmane El Rhazi spent many years arguing and debating the cause of the British photographer Vine Abbott.
+El Rhazi spend hundreds of hours of comprehensive work and the fine detail shaped is a hallmark in his determination.